giorgiop94/digital-garden/_notes/coordination failures - multipolar traps (Moloch).md

 - Internationally, there's no ability to do rigorous enforcement
 	- sanctions are often not enough
 	- [[Ostrom's Framework to Managing Commons]] can work in small-scale, local applications.
 But it is much harder on a global scale, with complex power relations and catastrophic weapons
+- coordination among companies is further discouraged by antitrust laws

 # Moloch
 - The god of negative sum games/coordination failures